-Even though the exterior was 28 Howard Street, I believe the interiors were shot across the street at 27 Howard.
-I made this conclusion based on a map that was shown in a behind-the-scene featurette on the After Hours DVD.
-On the map, it shows the intersection of Crosby and Howard, along with markings indicating where they were shooting what.
+Even though the exterior was 28 Howard Street, I believe the interiors were shot across the street at 27 Howard, based on a map that was shown in a behind-the-scene featurette on the After Hours DVD.
+On the map, it shows the intersection of Crosby and Howard, along with markings indicating where they shot what.

 Figuring out the location of this diner wasn’t terribly difficult since its exterior displayed a neon sign with the word, “river.”
 I quickly concluded the classic streamlined blue-and-silver diner was the former River Diner on 11th Avenue and W 37th Street.
 (Although, for some stupid reason, IMDB lists the location as the former Moondance Diner on 6th Avenue — probably because it was closer to SoHo.)

-Built in the 1930s, the classic chrome diner probably found its way to 11th Avenue in the 1950s or 60s, when the avenue was known for being lined with these types of low-end eateries.
-Prior to that, the lot was occupied by another stand-alone diner, but it appears to had been a different structure, as evidenced by a 1940s tax photo.
+Built in the 1930s, the classic chrome diner probably found its way to 11th Avenue in the 1950s, back when the avenue was known for being lined with these types of low-end eateries.
+Prior to that, the lot was occupied by another stand-alone diner, as evidenced by a 1940s tax photo.

 The middle-aged Greek immigrant was determined to hold onto his diner and refused to make it “fancier” for the new convention trade — a resolute decision that made him something of a folk hero to the regulars from the neighborhood.
-They appreciated his desire to keep the place down-to-earth and authentic, which helped make it an interesting backdrop for movies like, After Hours, as well as 1981’s, Tattoo.
-The chrome diner was also featured in a photograph of John Lennon, taken by David Gahr during a 1974 magazine shoot.
-(The image of the diner was never used in the magazine, and only finally got published 30 years later for a retrospective article in Mojo Magazine.)
+They appreciated his desire to keep the place authentic.
+And it was this down-to-earth quality that helped make the River Diner such an interesting backdrop for movies like, After Hours and 1981’s, Tattoo.
+The chrome exterior was also featured in a photograph of John Lennon, taken by David Gahr during a 1974 magazine shoot.
+(The image of the diner was never used in the magazine, but eventually got published 30 years later for a retrospective article in Mojo Magazine.)